jolerasioo/master-repo-mini-projects/web-app-with-containerized-gtag/README.md

 # Containerizing Google Tag Manager with Azure Container Apps

 This repository contains the instructions and files to set up Google Tag Manager for Google Analytics on Azure Container Apps.
+It leverages a sample Blazor .NET app and contains the necessary Bicep IaC to run it.

 (insert arhcitecture and links)